Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/thing.md

 <LinkCard t="SourceCard/Thing" u="https://docs.google.com/spreadsheets/d/175DaEeB-8qU3N4iBTnaal1ZcP5SU6S_Z/edit?gid=654432269#gid=654432269" />

-When making source sheets, always copy the first 3 rows from official rows and start your data at the 4th row.
+**When making source sheets, you must copy the first 3 rows of the official source sheet completely and start your data at the 4th row.**

-::: warning About columns and empty rows
-**Missing columns are silently filled with empty values** with no error at all — so copy the whole official header row and do not delete columns.
+::: details About columns, empty rows and empty cells **Missing columns are silently filled with empty values** with no error at all — so copy the whole official header row and do not delete columns or change their order.

 **A row with an empty `id` aborts the rest of the sheet**, every row after it is skipped, again with no warning.
 Do not use blank rows to group your data unless intentionally.

-An empty cell is **not** an empty value either — the game falls back to the default on row 3, where `components` defaults to `log`, `defMat` to `oak` and `category` to `other`.
+**An empty cell is not an empty value** — the game falls back to the default on row 3, where `components` defaults to `log`, `defMat` to `oak` and `category` to `other`.

 You can change your default row 3 values to apply it to all other rows.
+Your data should start at the 4th row.

 The official Thing sheet has **two `sort` columns**; the later one is the one that takes effect (for duplicate names the last one wins).
 Just copy the header as-is.
 :::